umbrellerde/functionfusion/extractor/Readme.md

 #  Extractor

-Read the invocations from Cloudwatch Logs
+Reads the invocations from Cloudwatch Logs.

-Write them into a S3 Bucket
+Writes them into a S3 Bucket.